-The recent political, reform agenda, human rights and media freedom situation in Moldova were debated today in the European Parliament in Brussels at a conference organised by Members Anna Fotyga (ECR, Poland), Ramona Nicole Mănescu (EPP, Romania), Renate Weber (ALDE, Romania) and Rebecca Harms (Greens/EFA, Germany), in co-operation with the Open Dialog Foundation.
+The recent political, reform agenda, human rights and media freedom situation in Moldova were debated today in the European Parliament in Brussels at a conference organised by Members Anna Fotyga (ECR, Poland), Ramona Nicole Mănescu (EPP, Romania), Renate Weber (ALDE, Romania) and Rebecca Harms (Greens/EFA, Germany), in co-operation with the Open Dialogue Foundation.
 Compelling evidence of the Moldovan authorities suppressing political opposition, independent media, civil society and business were presented.
 A delegation from Moldova, often called as “the state captured by the oligarch Vladimir Plahotniuc”, was composed of the truly pro-European politicians, independent journalist, lawyer and human rights defender, as well civil society activists.
 The speakers of the event presented to the EU audience the reality picture in the specific areas of the country’s political, economic and social life.

 The political opposition leaders Maia Sandu (Action and Solidarity Party) and Andrei Năstase (Dignity and Truth Platform Party) commented on the recent harmful electoral system change proposal in Moldova, initiated by Vladimir Plahotniuc’s Democratic Party of Moldova, in order to keep the power even with extremely low social support.
 The independent journalist Natalia Morari described the worrying and deteriorating media freedom situation in the country as an oligopoly of media outlets owned directly or indirectly by Vladimir Plahotniuc and the pro-Russian President of Moldova Igor Dodon.
 The lawyer and human rights defender Ana Ursachi focused on the on-going politically motivated persecution and cases of the Moldovan government’s opponents and critics, by means of blackmail, intimidation and with the use of the state’s law enforcement and justice system, while the civil society activist Alexandru Machedon shared his views on the current corrupted business climate in the country.